libxsmm/libxsmm/README.md

 **What is the background of the name "LIBXSMM"?** The "MM" stands for Matrix Multiplication, and the "S" clarifies the working domain i.e., Small Matrix Multiplication.
 The latter also means the name is neither a variation of "MXM" nor an eXtreme Small Matrix Multiplication but rather about Intel Architecture (x86) - and no, the library is 64&#8209;bit (only).
 The spelling of the name might follow the syllables of libx\\/smm, libx'smm, or libx&#8209;smm.

-**What is a small matrix multiplication?** When characterizing the problem size using the M, N, and K parameters, a problem size suitable for LIBXSMM falls approximately within (M N K)<sup>1/3</sup> \<= 80 (which illustrates that non-square matrices or even "tall and skinny" shapes are covered as well).
+**What is a small matrix multiplication?** When characterizing the problem size using the M, N, and K parameters, a problem size suitable for LIBXSMM falls approximately within (M&#160;N&#160;K)<sup>1/3</sup>&#160;\<=&#160;80 (which illustrates that non-square matrices or even "tall and skinny" shapes are covered as well).
 However the code generator only generates code up to the specified [threshold](#auto-dispatch).
 Raising the threshold may not only generate excessive amounts of code (due to unrolling in M and K dimension), but also miss to implement a tiling scheme to effectively utilize the cache hierarchy.
 For problem sizes above the configurable threshold, LIBXSMM is falling back to BLAS.

 **What about "medium-sized" matrix multiplication?** A more recent addition are GEMM routines which are parallelized using OpenMP (`libxsmm_omp_?gemm`).
 These routines are leveraging the same specialized kernel routines as the small matrix multiplications, in-memory code generation (JIT), and automatic code/parameter dispatch but implementing a tile-based multiplication scheme i.e., a scheme suitable for larger problem sizes.